keitoronto/assignment1/Module 1 Challenge.md

 Wealthsimple provides an online investment management service combining a Robo-advisor platform with access to live advisors to help Canadians financially.

 ## Why This Matters
 The chief benefit of Robo-advisor is to provide financial advice based on mathematical rules.
-It brings services to a broader audience with lower cost compared to traditionally exclusive wealth management services, such as BMO Smartfolio, Questwealth Portfolios, Justwealth, ModernAdvisor.
+It brings services to a broader audience with lower cost compared to traditionally exclusive wealth management services, such as BMO Smartfolio, Questwealth Portfolios, Justwealth.

 The Robo-advisors technologies were launched in 2008 during the financial crisis.
 By the end of 2015, almost 100 companies that use Robo-advisors were managing $60 billion assets of clients.
 Wealthsimple surpasses a number of features compared to its competitors: easy sign-up process, no account minimums, easy, automatic contributions, no account inactivity fees, mobile app access innovative features, and competitive fees.

 ## Why This May be Interesting
 In October 2022, Wealthsimple became Canada's first nonbank, non-credit-union approved for direct settlement by the Bank of Canada.
-This means that traditional institutions have now recognized and accepted that the Fintech technology backed financial services is no more a gimmmick but a legitimate financail services.
+This means that traditional institutions have now recognized and accepted that the Fintech technology backed financial services is no more a gimmick but a legitimate financail services.

 Wealthsimple has added many [services](https://www.wealthrocket.com/investing/wealthsimple-review/) since its inception.
 However, they need a few improvements to stay competitive.
 According to [MoneySense magazine](https://www.moneysense.ca/save/investing/wealthsimple-trade-review/), it says "There is a lack of in-depth investment analytics and educational tools, which can make things harder on some newbie investors.".